-Sports and musculoskeletal physiotherapist, Adjunct Assistant Professor Nick Marshall, has been named Griffith’s Outstanding Alumnus for 2020, the University’s highest alumni honour.
+Sports and musculoskeletal physiotherapist, Clinical Educator Nick Marshall, has been named Griffith’s Outstanding Alumnus for 2020, the University’s highest alumni honour.

 Marshall created the Albatross Nippers, an all-inclusive junior lifesaving program for Gold Coast children with special needs.